Priyanshu-mittal-02/Call-Center-Performance-Dashboard-Excel/README.md

 This repository contains an end-to-end data analysis project focusing on a regional call center's performance for the Fiscal Year 2024.
 Using a dataset of 1,000 individual calls, this project evaluates key operational metrics, including call volume trends, customer satisfaction, demographic behaviors, and representative efficiency.
 The centerpiece of this project is a highly interactive Excel dashboard designed to help management optimize staffing and enhance the overall customer experience.

 ## 📊 Dashboard Preview
-*(Replace the link below with the actual URL of your uploaded image in GitHub)*

 ![Call Center Dashboard Preview](https://github.com/Priyanshu-mittal-02/Call-Center-Performance-Dashboard-Excel/blob/8bc6c0502e9443736ee61e222bb38e0ac57893e6/CALL%20CENTER%20PNG.webp)